Computer Science

 This course of study enables students to:

-- build on their knowledge, understanding and skills established through the computer science elements of the programme of study at Key Stage 3 and Key Stage 4
+- build on their knowledge, understanding and skills established through the computer science elements of the programme of study at Key Stage 3

 - enable students to progress into further learning and/or employment